dinhanhthi/dinhanhthi.com/posts/mooc/2020-09-14-deeplearning-ai-tensorflow-course-3.md

 {:.noindent}
 - The usual NN, something like "f(data, labels)=rules" cannot take into account of sequences.
-- **An example of using sequences**: Fibonacci sequence => the result of current function is the input of next function itself,...
+- **An example of using sequences**: Fibonacci sequence $\Rightarrow$ the result of current function is the input of next function itself,...

 ![RNN basic idea]({{img_url}}/rnn-basic-idea.png){:.img-70 .pop}
 _RNN basic idea ([source](https://medium.com/@kangeugine/long-short-term-memory-lstm-concept-cb3283934359))._